jyztintan/tp/docs/UserGuide.md

 <u>Filter by Birthday format:</u> `filter b/MONTH`

 - Returns the list of clients whose birthdays are in the specified month.
-- Month input should be a valid month in `MMM` format.
+- Month input should be a valid month in `MMM` format and non-empty.
   - Filtering by month "September" should be `filter b/Sep`
 - The month input is **case-insensitive**.
     - `filter b/SEP` matches person with Birthday in September.